Is cold water therapy good for you?

 • improving general wellbeing, and possibly helping with depression

-There has been some evidence for the Wim Hof method having a possible benefit in inflammatory-related conditions.
-But further research is needed to say for certain.
+Some evidence suggests that the Wim Hof method may benefit people with inflammatory-related conditions.
+But further research is needed.
 And it could be the breathing techniques and meditation that provide the benefit, rather than the exposure to extreme cold.

 Is cold water therapy safe?